jordanadrianoo/Hack-Quarantine-2020/Web Scraping/README.md

 - **pandas:** is used for data manipulation and analysis
 - **request:** allows HTML request to function smoothly
 - **BeautifulSoup:** allows us to extract and parse HTML and XML Doccuments.

+## Requesting from website

+Next, we must tell our python what web page we will be using.
+In our example we will be using [World-O-Meter](https://www.worldometers.info/coronavirus/) as a source of information.